-The program will integrate nearly 200 ebikes into the network of bike-share stations across the service area, which includes parts of Milwaukee, Wauwatosa and West Allis, later this season.
+The program will integrate nearly 400 e-bikes into the network of bike-share stations across the service area, which includes parts of Milwaukee, Wauwatosa and West Allis, by the end of the year.

-“The introduction of ebikes is going to expand the transit opportunities for the greater Milwaukee community, helping people of various abilities go further, faster, with less effort," said Bublr Bikes Executive Director James Davies.
+“The introduction of ebikes is going to expand the transit opportunities for the greater Milwaukee community, helping people of various abilities go further, faster, with less effort," said Bublr Bikes Executive Director James Davies when the program was announced.

 "We are so excited to preview this new resource at Indeed Brewing, and bring affordable, safe transit options to more communities, in greater Milwaukee.”